adrybakov/rad-tools/docs/source/api/crystal/crystal.rst

 .. hint::
     All properties and methods of :ref:`lattice-api` are accessible directly from the crystal instance.
+    Unless they are defined directly for the :py:class:`.Crystal` and listed here.
     The following interfaces are identical:

     .. doctest::